pedropintoo/SIO-project/delivery2/IMPORTANT.md

 ## Regras

-1. Pelo menos uma role tem de ter **DOC_ACL** por documento.
+1. [DONE] Pelo menos uma role tem de ter **DOC_ACL** por documento.
 2. Em cada organização pelo menos uma role tem de ter a permissão ROLE_ACL.
 3. Sessions have a lifetime defined by the Repository, and should be deleted upon a period of inactivity
-4. Managers nunca podem ser "suspended"
+4. [DONE] Managers nunca podem ser "suspended"
-5. Managers têm de ter sempre, em qualquer altura um utilizador "active"
+5. [DONE] Managers têm de ter sempre, em qualquer altura um utilizador "active"

-extra: only the first role assigned in the session have permissions in the created document
+6. only the first role assigned in the session have permissions in the created document

+READ METADATA FROM DELETED DOC?

 ## Testes